Non-Gaussian entanglement revealed by higher-order quadrature cumulants: Inseparability of bipartite quantum states

 \end{widetext}

-where $\kappa_k(\hat{A})$ is the $k^\text{th}$ cumulant of operator $\hat{A}$, and $\kappa_{i,j}(\hat{A},\hat{B})$ is the $i,j$ joint cumulant of the operators $\hat{A}$ and $\hat{B}$.
-A violation of Eq.\ \eqref{inseparability_equation} therefore certifies bipartite inseparability, with contributions arising explicitly from fourth-order cumulants that are absent in Gaussian states.
-In its present truncated form, the criterion is sufficient but not necessary.
-It constitutes the lowest-order element of a hierarchy of inseparability conditions based on progressively higher-order cumulants (see Supplementary Information \ref{app:proof_insep_criterion}).
+where $\kappa_k(\hat{A})$ is the $k^\text{th}$ cumulant of operator $\hat{A}$, and $\kappa_{i,j}(\hat{A},\hat{B})$ is the $i,j$ joint cumulant of operators $\hat{A}$ and $\hat{B}$ which points out the heaviness of the tail for a single variable and the correlations between the tails of jointly observed variables, respectively, while the pure cumulants can be resolved as: $\kappa_{\mu}(\hat{A})=\kappa_{\mu,0}(\hat{A},\hat{B})$.
+Conceptually, these quantities can be seen as the probabilities of a single variable (in case of $\kappa_k(\hat{A})$) or of joint variables (in case of $\kappa_{i,j}(\hat{A},\hat{B})$) making large excursions in phase space.
+With heavier tails than Gaussians, non-Gaussian random variables are more probable to show such large excursions away from the means.
+The terms $nG_{1}$ and $nG_{2}$, containing higher order correlation terms, then become precisely the terms that capture the non-Gaussian features and are given by

-In the limit where cumulants of all orders are included, this hierarchy is conjectured to become both necessary and sufficient, fully capturing inseparability beyond the Gaussian domain (discussed briefly in the supplementary information, section B).
+Similar cumulants of all orders can be included to build a hierarchy fully capturing inseparability with completeness (discussed briefly in the supplementary information, section 2).
 Related completeness results have been shown in \cite{vogel2, PhysRevA.92.042328} using infinite-dimensional moment-matrix constructions and semidefinite optimization.
-However, such approaches rapidly become impractical as the number of modes or the order of moments increases.
-By contrast, the criterion introduced here yields a single scalar inequality involving a finite number of experimentally accessible cumulants, making it well suited for scalable continuous-variable experiments.
+However, such approaches rapidly become impractical experimentally as the number of modes or the order of moments increases.
+In contrast, the criterion introduced here yields inequalities involving a finite number of experimentally accessible cumulants, making it well suited for scalable continuous-variable experiments as we demonstrate later.

-\textbf{\textit{Proof Sketch}}--- The proof builds on a hierarchy of higher order uncertainty relations obtained by extending the Schrodinger-Robertson relation to moments beyond second order.
-Using these relations, we derive a lower bound on the combined fourth-order cumulants $\kappa_{4}(\hat{u})+\kappa_{4}(\hat{v})$ that must be satisfied by all separable bipartite states.
-The bound follows the interplay between higher-order uncertainty constraints and the standard Heisenberg uncertainty relations between measured quadratures.
-A violation of the bound therefore certifies inseparability of a bipartite state with excess arising from fourth-order cumulants that encode genuinely non-Gaussian features.